Rescuers race to free people trapped by Hurricane Helene after storm kills at least 40 in 4 states

-CRAWFORDVILLE, Fla.
-(AP) — Hurricane Helene left an enormous path of destruction across Florida and the entire southeastern U.S. on Friday, killing at least 40 people in four states, snapping trees like twigs, tearing apart homes and sending rescue crews on desperate missions to save people from floodwaters.
+PERRY, Fla.
+(AP) — Hurricane Helene left an enormous path of destruction across Florida and the entire southeastern U.S. on Friday, killing at least 40 people in four states, snapping towering oaks like twigs, tearing apart homes and sending rescue crews on desperate missions to save people from floodwaters.

-Georgia Gov. Brian Kemp said dozens of people were still trapped in buildings damaged by the Category 4 hurricane.
+The Category 4 hurricane knocked out power to some hospitals in southern Georgia, and Gov. Brian Kemp said authorities had to use chainsaws to clear debris and open up roads.
 The storm had maximum sustained winds of 140 mph (225 kph) when it made landfall late Thursday in a sparsely populated region in Florida's rural Big Bend area, home to fishing villages and vacation hideaways where Florida's Panhandle and peninsula meet.

+Moody’s Analytics said Friday it expects $15 to $26 billion in property damage.

-The damage extended hundreds of miles to the north, with flooding as far away as northeast Tennessee, where a "dangerous rescue situation" was unfolding after 54 people were moved to the roof of the Unicoi County Hospital while rapid waters flooded the facility, according to Ballad Health.
+That damage extended hundreds of miles northward to northeast Tennessee, where a "dangerous rescue situation" by helicopter unfolded after 54 people were moved to the roof of the Unicoi County Hospital as water rapidly flooded the facility.
+All staff and patients were rescued and no one was left at the hospital as of late Friday afternoon, Ballad Health said.

-In North Carolina, a lake used in the movie "Dirty Dancing" overtopped a dam.
-People in surrounding neighborhoods were evacuated, although there were no immediate concerns it was about to fail.
+In North Carolina, a lake featured in the movie "Dirty Dancing" overtopped a dam.
+People in surrounding neighborhoods were evacuated, although there were no immediate concerns it would fail.
+People also were evacuated from Newport, Tennessee, a city of about 7,000 people, amid concerns about a dam near there, although officials later said the structure hadn't failed.

-Multiple hospitals in southern Georgia were without power, and authorities were “having a hard time getting to places,” so teams with chainsaws were “working to free up roads,” Kemp told a news conference.
-Tornadoes also were confirmed.
+Tornadoes hit some areas, including one in Nash County, North Carolina, that critically injured four people.

 Climate change has exacerbated conditions that allow such storms to thrive, rapidly intensifying in warming waters and turning into powerful hurricanes and typhoons, sometimes in a matter of hours.

-“We tried to launch boats, we tried to use high-water vehicles and we just met with too many obstacles,” Gualtieri said.
-He said the death toll could rise as emergency crews go door-to-door in the flooded areas.
+“We tried to launch boats, we tried to use high-water vehicles and we just met with too many obstacles,” Gualtieri said, warning the death toll could rise as emergency crews go door-to-door in flooded areas.

-Increasing numbers of deaths also were reported in Georgia and the Carolinas.
+More deaths were reported in Georgia and the Carolinas, including two South Carolina firefighters who were killed when a tree struck their firetruck.

-“It’s really heartbreaking,” said Stephen Tucker, after the hurricane peeled the brand-new roof off a church in Perry that had been replaced after Hurricane Idalia last year.
+“It’s really heartbreaking,” said Stephen Tucker, after the hurricane peeled the brand-new roof off a church in Perry, which was replaced after Hurricane Idalia last year.

-When the water rose up to Kera O’Neil’s knees inside her Hudson, Florida, home, she knew it was time to escape.
+When the water rose up to Kera O’Neil’s knees inside her home in Hudson, Florida, she knew it was time to escape.

 “There’s a moment where you are thinking, ‘If this water rises above the level of the stove, we are not going to have not much room to breathe,’” she said, recalling how she and her sister waded through chest-deep water with one cat in a plastic carrier and another in a cardboard box.